Proven SaaS Video Marketing Tactics To Try

 Educate at the middle of the funnel

 Project management software isn’t exciting.
 It’s often clunky, filled with jargon, and packed with more than enough steps to complete to get stuff done, leaving users feeling overwhelmed.
+And with the technology of today, online project management is the standard of how teams get their work today.
 When Monday.com decided to go to market, they chose to show buyers a lighter side project management using their solution.
 And that project management is all about getting stuff done.

 In their video, “Everything You Can Do with monday.com”, you quickly see how versatile their tool is.
 You also get to see how the platform looks and works, something that makes their product less intimidating.

 Key metric: watch-time

 Watch time indicates the number of people spending time watching your videos.
 As more people watch more of your videos, they get to learn about your product.
 They explore why and how it can help solve their problems and become more familiar with your brand.

 Wave.video is a video marketing tool.
 With it, you can quickly and easily produce videos for social media, email, and your website.
 To drive interest in the possibilities of their solution, Wave.video created a three-part webinar that demonstrates how to create social media videos.

 Demos are especially powerful videos, both in B2C and B2B industry.
 They give buyers a peek at your solution and help them get first experience with it.
 It is a closer look at how it works, and show it performing tasks that buyers will ultimately perform.
 And if your buyers like what they see, there’s a good chance they’ll bite.

 Conversion can be in the form of sign-ups, leads generated, or sales.